-Te Puni Kōkiri and the Department of Internal Affairs are working together to develop a new approach to support marae to achieve their development aspirations.
+Te Puni Kōkiri and the Department of Internal Affairs are working together to provide marae with access to Crown and Lottery funds intended for marae development.

-The new fund name is Oranga Marae and the purpose of this fund is to contribute to the cultural and physical revitalisation of marae as centres of Māori identity and mātauranga.
+Oranga Marae is a new initiative that will support the physical and cultural revitalisation of marae, as centres of Māori identity and mātauranga.
 Oranga Marae will enable marae to access funding from both Te Puni Kōkiri and Lottery sources through one process.
 Marae will be supported through the new process with engagement from regional advisors.